Mountain bike tours

 Approach

-From Bern, drive to Kandersteg and use the car transport (piggyback) to Goppenstein, then continue in the direction of Visp (Visp).
+From Bern, ride to Kandersteg and use the car transport (car shuttle train) to Goppenstein, then continue your route towards Visp (Viège).

 Parking